-Entrapment occurs when police officers influence a suspect to commit a crime that they would not have, without being coerced by the police.
+Entrapment occurs when police officers influence a suspect to commit a crime that they would not have.
 A police entrapment defence is generally used where there has been a demonstrable abuse of process and fairness.
 This typically falls under one of two categories.

 - Reasonable Suspicion: Police must have reasonable suspicion before targeting the accused, and must conduct some investigation prior to offering the opportunity.

 - Offering Opportunity VS Acting to Induce Commission of Offence: If the police offer an opportunity to conduct the offence – while having reasonable suspicion of the accused – it is not entrapment.
-If, however, the act in any way to induce the commission of the offence through trickery, persuasion, or fraud, it may be considered entrapment.
+If, however, the act is induced through trickery, persuasion, or fraud, it may be considered entrapment.

-At the Court of Appeals, the defence put forward that the police did not have reasonable suspicion of the specific person answering the phone, and as such, their Charter Rights were violated.
-Since the tips the police received were only about the phone number, and not the person on the other end, they reasoned that the reasonable suspicion would only apply to the phone number, and not the person answering the phone.
+At the Court of Appeal, the defence argued that the police did not have reasonable suspicion of the specific person answering the phone.
+As such, their Charter Rights were violated.
+The tips the police received were only about the phone number, and not the person on the other end.
+They reasoned that the reasonable suspicion would only apply to the phone number, and not the person answering.

-Ultimately, the Court of Appeals ruled that the reasonable suspicion of the phone number was sufficient enough to allow the police to encourage the person answering the phone to commit the crime.
+Ultimately, the Court of Appeal ruled that the reasonable suspicion of the phone number was sufficient enough to allow the police to encourage the person answering to commit the crime.
 Even though they lacked the information on the specific person.
 As a result, it was found not to satisfy entrapment, and the convictions held.

 They took the case one step forward with an appeal to the Supreme Court.